plone/training/case.rst

 * As a speaker I want to see and edit my submitted talks
 * As a jury-member I want to vote on talks
 * As a jury-member I want to decide, which talks to accept, and which not
-* As a organizer I want to see a list of all proposed talks
+* As an organizer I want to see a list of all proposed talks
-* As a organizer I want to have an overview about how many people registerd
+* As an organizer I want to have an overview about how many people registered